 This easy gravy only has a few simple ingredients:

-1. Make a roux.
 Melt butter in a medium saucepan over medium heat.
 Add salt and pepper and slowly whisk in the flour.
-Cook until the flour and butter are fully incorporated, and it reaches the desired coloring you prefer.
+Cook until the flour and butter are fully incorporated, reaching the desired coloring you prefer.
 This can range from a light blonde to a more traditional nut color.

-2. Add stock.
-Once that stage is reached, constantly whisking, slowly pour in the turkey stock, and cook until the gravy is thickened.
+Once the roux has reached the desired color, constantly whisking, slowly pour in the turkey stock, and cook until the gravy is thickened to your desired consistency.

 Make Ahead Turkey Gravy